Office and Contact

 2019 Whitmore K, Buzon MR. “Two cases of skeletal dysplasia from New Kingdom (c.
 1400–1050 BCE) Tombos, Sudan.”
 International Journal of Paleopathology 26:135-144.

 Extramural Grant Support

-2014-2017.
-Collaborative Research: Impact And Accommodation Through Cultural Contact (co-PI Stuart Tyson Smith).
-National Science Foundation.
+Senior Research Grant, BCS-1359210, National Science Foundation Archaeology, Biological Anthropology, and Interdisciplinary Behavioral and Social Sciences, ($135,273), 2014-2017.
+Collaborative Research: Impact and Accommodation Through Cultural Contact (co-PI Stuart Tyson Smith).

-2009.
+Committee for Research and Exploration Grant, National Geographic Society ($20,000), 2009.
 A Bioarchaeological Investigation of Napatan State Development at the Third Cataract.
-Committee for Research and Exploration Grant, National Geographic Society.

 2005, 2009.
 Principal Osteologist, Post-Collapse Transformations in Late Prehispanic Nasca, directed by Dr. Christina Conlee (Texas State University, San Marcos), Nasca, Peru.

 2003.
 Principal Osteologist, Merowe Dam Archaeological Salvage Project, Sudan

 2001.
 Principal Osteologist, Dayton Canyon site, Canoga Park, CA for SWCA Environmental Consultants